agilize/terraform-provider-jumpcloud/docs/LINTING.md

 We use the `tfproviderlint` tool to check code compliance with best practices for Terraform providers.
 Several issues have been identified and will be fixed in phases.

+We also use `golangci-lint` for general Go linting and static analysis.

 ## Fixed Errors

 - ✅ **R014**: Parameters of type `interface{}` must be named `meta`.
 This error has been fixed in all files.